If you own land in Victoria, you may have to pay land tax.

 Access and complete the notice

-The notice can be completed on screen.
-You will need to print and sign two copies.
+The notice can be completed online.
+You need to print and sign two copies.

 Lodge one copy, along with the transfer of land form, to the Registrar of Titles, and the other copy to the relevant municipal council.